ShouryaMishra2006/MNNITClubHub/README.md

 Students can create new clubs and automatically become the admin.

-Admins can approve/reject membership requests, create events, and manage discussions.
+Admins can create events, and manage discussions.

 💬 Real-time Discussions: